omarkhan/coffeedoc/README.md

 An API documentation generator for CoffeeScript
 -----------------------------------------------

-CoffeeDoc is a simple API documentation generator for [CoffeeScript][] It reads python-style docstrings in your CoffeeScript class and function definitions, passes them through [Markdown][] and outputs the result as easy to read HTML.
+CoffeeDoc is a simple API documentation generator for [CoffeeScript][].
+It reads python-style docstrings in your CoffeeScript class and function definitions, passes them through [Markdown][] and outputs the result as easy to read HTML.